-Families who make the breath-taking three-and-a-half-hour drive on Highway 20 to the Methow in September are just about guaranteed Indian summer camping weather and a chance to see hillsides of Quaking Aspens and Western Larch turning gold against the blue sky.
-Spend a lazy afternoon with your kids along the sparkling Methow River, visit the old western town of Winthrop or bike across a wooden suspension bridge on one of the longest cross-country trail systems in the country, and your summer will feel a little longer.
-Families with young children, who aren't yet ruled by the school year calendar, will especially enjoy the mid-week peace of camping in the fall.
+Families who make the breath-taking 3 1/2-hour drive on Highway 20 to the Methow in September are just about guaranteed comfortable camping weather and a chance to see hillsides of Quaking Aspens and Western Larch turning gold against the blue sky.
+Spend a lazy afternoon with your kids along the sparkling Methow River, visit the old Western town of Winthrop or bike across a wooden suspension bridge on one of the longest cross-country trail systems in the country, and your summer will feel a little longer.
+Families with young children, who aren't yet ruled by the school year calendar, will especially enjoy the midweek peace of camping in the fall.

-Men had landed on the moon before the first highway crossed the North Cascades Mountains to connect the unspoiled Methow Valley to western Washington in 1972.
+Men had landed on the moon before the first highway crossed the North Cascades to connect the unspoiled Methow Valley to Western Washington in 1972.
 The drive to the Methow through North Cascades National Park alone is worth the trip.
-It's the kind of drive to do in a convertible wearing a pair of big sunglasses, scarf billowing past the waterfalls and old growth forests.
-But even in a mini-van packed with a cooler, sleeping bags and a family pet or two, the transporting feeling of awe of these mountains is irresistible.
+It's the kind of drive to do in a convertible wearing a pair of big sunglasses, scarf billowing past the waterfalls and old-growth forests.
+But even in a minivan packed with a cooler, sleeping bags and a family pet or two, the transporting feeling of awe of these mountains is irresistible.

 The last stretch of the drive includes a hairpin turn past Liberty Bell Mountain's dramatic, craggy spires, and then it is down into the valley, where suddenly the air feels drier.

-For practical purposes chose either Mazama or Winthrop, 13 miles east, as a home base.
-Mazama (rhymes with Alabama) has a quieter, backcountry feel, whereas the (former) gun-slinging town of Winthrop is a slice of the wild west that kids love.
+For practical purposes, choose either Mazama or Winthrop, 13 miles east, as a home base.
+Mazama (rhymes with Alabama) has a quieter, backcountry feel, whereas the (former) gun-slinging town of Winthrop is a slice of the Wild West that kids love.

 Camp: Klipchuck Campground